 Look for the "breaks" in the layout where adding more/different content causes problems and identify scenarios in where the content looks out of place.
 You won't find every single one, but if you can figure out the easiest examples with this quick QA process you'll be much better off for it.
 Once you've analyzed these problem areas, you need to establish clear guidelines to determine how the design should flex in various situations including long, short and multi-language copy.

 What about logos?
 This is a much harder task to resolve without resorting to specialized software like Local Marketing Automation.
 A good first step distributed brands can take to guarantee logo compliance is to keep a record of all the logos that local affiliates have requested in the past.

 There will typically be two types of logos: the ones you own and the ones that your local affiliates want to use to feature themselves or a partner of theirs.
-Keep records of as many of these files as is useful.
+Keep record of as many of these files that are useful.
 Then, use this database to test various logos in your designs.
 If they like to use your brand's stacked logo over the horizontal one, your design should be able to fit both types comfortably.